tal/tumblr-themer/README.md

-# Darkroom
+# Tumblr Themer

-TODO: Write a gem description
+A utility for making tumblr themes easier.
+Generates a framework for the theme and runs a server to allow you to see your theme with real data while you test.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'tumblr-themer'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install with

-    $ gem install umblr-themer
+    $ gem install tumblr-themer

 ## Usage